karlseguin/validate.zig/readme.md

 In many applications, a single Builder will be created on startup and can be freed on shutdown.

 ## Context
 When it comes time to actually validate data, a `validate.Context` is created.
-This object maintains internal state (like the array index that we're currently at).
-More importantly, it exposes an `isValid()` and `errors()` function which can be used to determine if validation was successful and, if not, get a list of errors.
+The context collects errors and the internal state necessary for validation as well as for generating meaningful errors.

-The `add` function is used to add errors from within a custom validation function.
+In the simplest case, a context is created (or taken from a validate.Pool), and passed to validator.
+However, in more advanced cases, particularly when a custom function is given to a validator, applications might interact with the context directly, either to access parts of the input and/or add custom validation errors.

 When validating, this library attempts to minimize memory allocations as much as possible.
 In some cases, this is not possible.
 Specifically, when an error is added for an array value, the field name is dynamic, e.g, "user.favorites.4".
-Like the Builder, the Context also creates and uses an ArenaAllocator.
-This allocator is available to custom validation functions as `context.allocator`.

 ## State
 While this library has common validation rules for things like string length, min and max values, array size, etc., it also accepts custom validation functions.
 Sometimes these functions are simple and stateless.
 In other cases it can be desirable to have some application-specific data.
 For example, in a multi-tenancy application, data validation might depend on tenant-specific configuration.

-The `Builder` and `Context` types explored above are actually generic functions which return a `Builder(T)` and `Context(T)`.
+The `Builder` and `Context` types explored above are generic functions which return a `Builder(T)` and `Context(T)`.
 When the `validateJsonS` function is called, a `state T` is provided, which is then passed to custom validation functions:

 ```zig
 // Our builder will build validators that expect a `*Custom` instance